 It’s totally efficiency-heavy these days, and I think it’s being decided by people who haven’t been in the court much and don’t understand the consequences”.

 While the elimination of in-person interpreters at “master calendar” hearings may be formally challenged in court on “due process” or other grounds, by even proposing this new rule, the Trump administration is putting forth another anti-immigration policy that will at minimum portray the United States as longer as welcoming to immigrants and thereby deter immigration.

 Perhaps such deterrence of immigration is the true objective of the Trump administration.
-In this environment of hostility to immigration, immigrants need the support of qualified immigration attorneys, such as the Law Offices of Kameli and Associates, which has successfully defended the rights of immigrants for many years.
-If you have any immigration issue, please contact the Law Offices of Kameli and Associates, at firstname.lastname@example.org or 312-233-1000, for representation.
+In this environment of hostility to immigration, immigrants need the support of qualified immigration attorneys, such as Kameli Law, which has successfully defended the rights of immigrants for many years.
+If you have any immigration issue, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for representation.